-By Car: If you’re following my Alsace road trip itinerary, then you’ll be arriving by car.
+By Car: If you’re following my Alsace road trip itinerary, you’ll arrive by car.
 You can reach Mulhouse from Strasbourg via A 35.
-You’ll either head straight down from Strasbourg or make several stops along the way, depending on how you choose to optimize your route.
+Depending on how you optimize your route, you’ll either head straight down from Strasbourg or make several stops along the way.

-By Train: Mulhouse is also accessible by train.
-The best way to reach Mulhouse is to first navigate to Strasbourg.
-From there you can take the non-stop TVG train either direct to Mulhouse, which only takes an hour, or stopping in a few other Alsace towns along the way
+By Train: Mulhouse, France, is also accessible by train.
+The best way to reach Mulhouse is to first navigate to Strasbourg. buying your tickets on Omio for easy to easy-to-understand English booking option.
+From there, you can take the non-stop TVG train either direct to Mulhouse, which only takes an hour, or stop in a few other Alsace towns along the way.

 Mulhouse Christmas markets are open longer than most.
 So, you can take full advantage of visiting from late November to late December.
-However, if you want to also visit some of the surrounding markets, such as Pfastatt and Kingersheim, then you will want to visit the last weekend of November.
+However, if you want also to visit some of the surrounding markets, such as Pfastatt and Kingersheim, you will want to visit the last weekend of November.

 We managed to cram everything into one full day.
 We visited the Pfastatt and Kingersheim markets in the afternoon before dropping into the Mulhouse market to celebrate after dark.
 We even had some time again the next morning to explore the Mulhouse market in daylight.
-I felt like we had plenty of time, but if you prefer to take things at a slower pace, I suggest two nights.
+I felt like we had plenty of time, but I suggest two nights if you prefer to take things at a slower pace.